Carbohydrate Guidelines for Type 2 Diabetes

 Sweets, such as cookies, pastries, cakes and candy

 To find the carb content of a food, check the amount of total carbohydrate on the food label.
 Be sure to look at the serving amount as well.
 If you’re eating twice as much as the listed serving, you’ll need to double the total carbs.

 If a food doesn’t have a label, there are many apps and books available to help you track carbs.
 One great free tool is MyFoodAdvisor from the American Diabetes Association.
 At first, you may need to look up almost everything.
 But with time, you’ll start to learn how many carbs are in your favorite foods and dishes.

 How Much Is Enough?

 The American Diabetes Association recommends getting about 45% of your total calories from carbs.
 You should spread out your carb consumption throughout the day.
 Typically, that works out to about 45 to 60 grams of carbs per meal and 10 to 25 grams per snack, eaten twice a day between meals.
-But ask your health care provider for guidance on the right goals for you.
+But ask your healthcare provider for guidance on more specific goals for you.

 3 Ways to Track Carbs